SocksTheWolf/domain-redirects/README.md

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/SocksTheWolf/domain-redirects/tree/main&refcode=b6f00eb15df2)

 (Small Disclosure Note: I included my refcode into the project setup URL, so if you ever buy anything on DigitalOcean, I get a small cut.
-However, this project can be ran on the DO Starter Tier, which allows for up to three apps free.
-It is highly unlikely that I'll make anything)
+However, this project can be ran on the DO Starter Tier, which allows for up to three apps free)

 ---
 You can click "Skip to Review" and then click "Create Resources".